shukrat29/findproperty-mern-stack-webapp/README.md

-# EasyHomeFinder
+# findproperty

-**EasyHomeFinder** is a cutting-edge real estate marketplace built using the MERN stack (MongoDB, Express.js, React, and Node.js) with property listings, user profiles, secure login, and interactive search and filtering for a seamless user experience.
+**findproperty** is a cutting-edge real estate marketplace built using the MERN stack (MongoDB, Express.js, React, and Node.js) with property listings, user profiles, secure login, and interactive search and filtering for a seamless user experience.

 ## 🌟 Features